 Never expose an unprotected node to the public internet.

 The node will bind to this hostname or IP address and publish (advertise) this host to other nodes in the cluster.
 Accepts an IP address, hostname, a special value, or an array of any combination of these.
 Note that any values containing a

 In order to join a cluster, a node needs to know the hostname or IP address of at least some of the other nodes in the cluster.
-This setting provides the initial list of other nodes that this node will try to contact.
+This setting provides the initial list of addresses this node will try to contact.
 Accepts IP addresses or hostnames.
 If a hostname lookup resolves to multiple IP addresses then each IP address will be used for discovery.
 Round robin DNS — returning a different IP from a list on each lookup — can be used for discovery; non- existent IP addresses will throw exceptions and cause another DNS lookup on the next round of pinging (subject to JVM DNS caching).